Mississippi City, Mississippi: History

 As the original county seat for Harrison County, Mississippi City was one of the most important towns on the Mississippi Gulf Coast in the latter half of the 19th century.
 In 1869 and 1870, the Louisville and Nashville Railroad (L&NRR) was constructed through the southernmost section of Harrison County, connecting New Orleans, Louisiana, and Mobile, Alabama.
 Mississippi City was situated on the L&NRR, approximately 71 miles (114 km) east of New Orleans.
 In 1900, the population of Mississippi City was 534 and increased to 800 by 1906.
 At that time, the town had both public and private schools, a courthouse, post office, hotels, and several churches.
 Because of the mild climate, the town's beach location on the Mississippi Sound attracted visitors throughout the year.
 Mississippi City served as the county seat of Harrison County from 1841 to 1902.

 In 1841, the Mississippi Legislature deliberated over prospective sites for a state university.
 Numerous Mississippi towns were considered, but in the final ballots, only Mississippi City and Oxford remained in contention.
 On January 21, 1841, the lawmakers selected Oxford over Mississippi City by a vote of 58 to 57 as the location for the University of Mississippi.

-On February 7, 1882, in front of the Barnes Hotel, at Mississippi City, John L. Sullivan knocked out Patrick ‘Paddy' Ryan in the ninth round of a bareknuckle fight for the heavyweight championship.
+On February 7, 1882, in front of the Barnes Hotel (aka Gulf View Hotel), at Mississippi City, John L. Sullivan knocked out Patrick ‘Paddy' Ryan in the ninth round of a bareknuckle fight for the heavyweight championship.
+Built entirely of hand-hewn pine lumber, the two-story Barnes Hotel was constructed before the American Civil War.
+At the time of the Sullivan – Ryan fight, it was described as the largest and oldest hotel on the Mississippi Gulf Coast and catered to planters, steamboat operators, merchants, and gamblers.
+In August 1898, the Barnes Hotel was completely destroyed by fire of unknown origin.